GayanathBuddhika/angularproject/README.md

 # cockpit-component provide output to the appcomponent

- for that use @Output in the  cockpit-component.ts. this component get data from the their html file and send that data to the appcomponent
+ for that use @Output in the  cockpit-component.ts. this component get data from their html file and send that data to the appcomponent

          + cockpit-component.html